 - Visitors are not permitted to accept employment or work in the United States.

 - We cannot guarantee that you will be issued a visa.
 Do not make final travel plans or buy tickets until you have a visa.

 - Unless canceled or revoked, a visa is valid until its expiration date.
 Therefore, a valid U.S. visa in an expired passport is still valid.
 If you have a valid visa in your expired passport, do not remove it from your expired passport.
 You may use your valid visa in your expired passport along with a new valid passport for travel and admission to the United States.

-If you require a personal letter of invitation to attend the Symposium, please contact Jennifer Herring via email at [email protected]
+If you require a personal letter of invitation to attend the Symposium, please contact Hannah Doyal via email at [email protected]

 You must register for the conference before requesting an invitation letter.
 In your email, provide the following information: complete name, mailing address, registration confirmation number, paper number, paper title, and any other details that your country of residence requires for your visa application.
 The Conference cannot contact or intervene with any U.S. Embassy or Consulate office abroad on your behalf so please begin your visa application process as soon as you determine that you want to attend the 38th DASC.
 Please provide as much information as possible to avoid delays in receiving your letter.